 Björn Lövin—The Surrounding Reality (2022).
 24,0 × 32,0 cm, 264 pages.
 Moderna Museet exhibition catalogue no. 416.
 Edited by Matilda Olof-Ors and Peo Olsson.
 Managing editor: Teresa Hahr.
 Concept: Matilda Olof-Ors, Peo Olsson, Jonas Williamsson.
 Texts by Matilda Olof-Ors, Maria Lind, Rasmus Fleischer and Helena Mattsson.
 Typeface: Times New Roman.
 Paper: Invercote G 240 g/m² (cover), Circle Offset Premium White 100 g/m², Circle Silk Premium White 130 g/m².
 Printed by Narayana Press.
 Published by Moderna Museet, Null & Void Books and Verlag der Buchhandlung Walther und Franz König.

 Jonas Williamsson is a Swedish graphic designer living and working in Stockholm.
-In his practice he works with artists, artist-initiated projects, art organizations and institutions, and with the editing and design of project-specific printed and digital publications, as well as all-encompassing graphic identities.
-He is interested in exploring what is within the project itself and conceptually staying with it—in finding and unpacking its inherent graphic design form—and turning it into systems that becomes images of a certain time when placed in the framework of society.
+In his practice he works mainly with artists, artist-initiated projects, art organizations and institutions, and with the editing and design of project-specific printed and digital publications, as well as all-encompassing graphic identities.
+He is interested in exploring what is within the project itself and conceptually staying with it—in finding and unpacking its inherent graphic design form—and turning it into systems that becomes images when placed in the framework of society.

 Studio Jonas Williamsson